ExtraE113/acdc/README.md

 ## Installation
 1. Download and install python, if you don't already have it.
 You can get it [here.](https://www.python.org/downloads/)

-2. Open terminal or command prompt (depending on your operating system), `cd` into the directory and run `python3
+2. Open terminal or command prompt (depending on your operating system) and`cd` into the directory (folder) you're planning on using.
 3. Clone (ie download) the code.

 4. Install the dependencies.